New Year is a time when many people tap into their deeper motivation, set goals, commit to their ‘resolutions’ and plan for an awesome year ahead.

 To avoid these common goal-setting pitfalls, I follow 3 Basic Steps in my goal setting process:

-Over the next 3 weeks, I’m going to dive deep into each of these 3 steps and discuss some important (yet simple) tweaks you can apply that will ensure 2020 is your most abundantly awesome year yet!
+Over the next 3 posts, I’m going to dive deep into each of these 3 steps and discuss some important (yet simple) tweaks you can apply that will ensure 2020 is your most abundantly awesome year yet!

 In this post we’ll look at Step 1… But before we continue, I want to issue a little disclaimer.